 (21) Office of Unified Communications. - $54,465,459 (including $29,568,956 from local funds, and $24,896,503 from other funds); provided, that all funds deposited, without regard to fiscal year, into the Emergency and Non-Emergency Number Telephone Calling Systems Fund are authorized for expenditure and shall remain available for expenditure until September 30, 2022;

-(22) Office of Victim Services and Justice Grants. - $105,944,910 (including $53,050,149 from local funds, $10,689,800 from federal grant funds, $4,556,494 from other funds, and $37,648,467 from federal payment funds for COVID relief); provided further, that the funds authorized for expenditure for the District of Columbia Poverty Lawyer Loan Repayment Assistance Program and the Civil Legal Counsel Projects Program shall remain available for expenditure, without regard to fiscal year, until September 30, 2022; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Community-Based Violence Reduction Fund, the Crime Victims Assistance Fund, the Private Security Camera Incentive Fund, and the Shelter and Transitional Housing for Victims of Domestic Violence Fund; and
+(22) Office of Victim Services and Justice Grants. - $105,944,910 (including $53,050,149 from local funds, $10,689,800 from federal grant funds, $4,556,494 from other funds, and $37,648,467 from federal payment funds for COVID relief); provided, that $22,589,000 shall be made available to award a grant to the District of Columbia Bar Foundation for the purpose of administering the Access to Justice Initiative and the Civil Legal Counsel Projects Program, of which not less than $350,000 shall be available to fund the District of Columbia Poverty Lawyer Loan Repayment Assistance Program, and of which not less than $8,000,000 shall be available to fund the Civil Legal Counsel Projects Program, and of which not less than $1,500,000 shall be available to support activities that attempt to reduce eviction filings; provided further, that the funds authorized for expenditure for the District of Columbia Poverty Lawyer Loan Repayment Assistance Program and the Civil Legal Counsel Projects Program shall remain available for expenditure, without regard to fiscal year, until September 30, 2022; provided further, that all funds deposited, without regard to fiscal year, into the following funds are authorized for expenditure and shall remain available for expenditure until September 30, 2022: the Community-Based Violence Reduction Fund, the Crime Victims Assistance Fund, the Private Security Camera Incentive Fund, and the Shelter and Transitional Housing for Victims of Domestic Violence Fund; and

 (23) Police Officers’ and Firefighters’ Retirement System. - $108,966,000 from local funds.